Tony Perez (referee): Ali-Frazier II

-Shavers-Stallins
+Shavers-Stallings

-On November 4, 1974, Perez was the referee for a bout that is widely considered by fans and experts as one of the biggest upsets of boxing of that era as Bob Stallins, a 21 win, 24 loss, with only 4 knockout wins, trialhorse, beat 46 win, 3 loss, and 45 knockouts Earnie Shavers, by a ten rounds decision, dropping top contender Shavers, renowned as one of the hardest punching boxers in the sport's history and also considered to have one of the strongest chins ever, in round nine.
-Perez, who was also one of the three official judges for the bout, scored it 6–4 in rounds for Stallins.
+On November 4, 1974, Perez was the referee for a bout that is widely considered by fans and experts as one of the biggest upsets of boxing of that era as Bob Stallings, a 21 win, 24 loss, with only 4 knockout wins, trialhorse, beat 46 win, 3 loss, and 45 knockouts Earnie Shavers, by a ten rounds decision, dropping top contender Shavers, renowned as one of the hardest punching boxers in the sport's history, in round nine.
+Perez, who was also one of the three official judges for the bout, scored it 6–4 in rounds for Stallings.
 This bout was held at the Felt Forum.
 Eighteen days later, Perez was back as both referee and judge for the main event between Hall of Fame member Emile Griffith and Vito Antuofermo at the Madison Square Garden, which Antuofermo won by ten rounds unanimous decision.
 Perez voted 6-3-1 for the winner.